 Carjacking and break-ins are common so avoid renting a car here.

-Solo female travelers will want to exercise extreme caution here.
+Solo female travelers will want to exercise caution here.
 Travel with groups where you can and avoid getting too far off the beaten path if you’re alone.

 If you’re worried about getting scammed, you can read about common travel scams to avoid right here.